-Catalog of The Graduate Division

-1000

-0

-The California State University and Colleges

-iemental Veteran

-United States Government Code

-JUN 1 197 Burcau of School Approvals
+CATALOG

 ANNOUNCEMENT OF THE GRADUATE DIVISION

-1976-1977
+1977-1978

 Preparation of the Graduate Catalog, completed in January of each year, is under the direction of Jane K. Smith, Curriculum Assistant to the Vice President for Academic Affairs.
-Catalog cover by Jerry Elliott.
-The Catalog may be purchased, starting in May of each year, at the Aztec Shops on campus for \$1.00 plus 6% sales tax.
-To order by mail, send \$1.50 directly to the Aztec Shops, San Diego State University, 5300 Campanile Drive, San Diego, CA 92182.
+Catalog cover by Jerry Eiliott.
+The Catalog may be purchased, starting in May of each year, at the Aztec Shops on campus for \$1.05 plus 6% sales tax.
+To order by mail, send \$1.50 directly to the Aztec Shops, San Diego State University, 5300 Campanile Drive, San Diego CA 92182.

-SAN DIEGO STATE UNIVERSITY 5300 CAMPANILE DRIVE SAN DIEGO, CALIFORNIA 92182
+SAN DIEGO STATE UNIVERSITY 5300 CAMPANILE DRIVE SAN DIEGO, CALIFORNIA 92182 (714) 286-5000